Eliot Schrefer: Career

 In reviewing his novel Endangered, The New York Times praised the depth of his characters, saying "As riveting as the action is, it’s the nuanced portraits of the characters, human and ape, that make the story so deeply affecting."
 Dennis Abrams of Publishing Perspectives, also discussed in his review of Threatened, the way in which Schrefer "even makes his chimpanzees ... into living breathing characters."

 In drawing parallels between the bonobo apes and human characters in these novels, Schrefer says that writing about the bonobos "allowed me to address more nakedly the feelings—jealousy, loyalty, anger, sorrow—that we all experience."

 Schrefer withdrew from the 2021 Plum Creek Literacy Festival at Concordia University Nebraska after observing that books with LGBT characters, including his book The Darkness Outside Us, had been excluded from the festival and that the religious University had a discriminatory policy toward LGBT students.
 Other authors withdrew following Schrefer, and the festival was cancelled.

 The Darkness Outside Us, an LGBT young adult science fiction novel by Schrefer, was published in 2021 by Harper Collins.
+In 2024, Elliot Page's production company Page Boy Productions optioned the rights to adapting the novel.

 Personal life

-Born in Chicago to a British mother and an American father, Schrefer identifies as gay.
+Born in Chicago to a British mother and an American father, Schrefer is gay.